arshreenidhijoshi05/SQL-Retail-Sales-Analysis/README.md

 # SQL-Retail-Business-Analysis-Project
 End-to-end SQL project using PostgreSQL to analyze retail sales data through exploratory analysis, customer segmentation, product performance, revenue insights, CTEs, window functions, and business reporting.

+# Table of Contents
+1. Project Overview
+2. Business Problem
+3. Objectives
+4. Dataset
+5. Database Schema
+6. Tools Used
+7. Skills Demonstrated
+8. Key Analyses
+9. Business Questions
+10. SQL Concepts
+11. Key Insights

-1. Project Overview:-
+## 1. Project Overview
  - Retail businesses generate thousands of transactions every day.
 While transactional data is valuable, meaningful business decisions require transforming this raw data into actionable insights.
  - This project demonstrates how SQL can be used to analyze retail sales data by exploring customer behavior, sales performance, product trends, and revenue generation.
  - The project showcases practical SQL techniques commonly used by Data Analysts and Business Analysts.

-2. Business Problem:-
+## 2. Business Problem
 Business stakeholders need answers to questions such as:
 - Are sales improving over time?
 - Which customers generate the highest revenue?